A guide to how it works, your rights and responsibilities

-- Extending a lease: an individual leaseholder who satisfies certain conditions can demand a new lease from the landlord, adding 90 years to the existing lease, with the price to be agreed between the parties, or, if this is not possible, set by the Tribunal.
+- Extending a lease: an individual leaseholder who satisfies certain conditions has a right to lease a extension from the landlord, adding 90 years to the existing lease, with the price to be agreed between the parties, or, if this is not possible, set by the Tribunal.

 - Buying the freehold: groups of leaseholders who satisfy certain conditions can get together and enforce the sale of the freehold by the landlord to them, again with the price being agreed between the parties or, if this is not possible, set by the Tribunal.

-- Right of first refusal: in most cases, where the landlord proposes to sell his interest in the building, he must offer it to the leaseholders first or he can be prosecuted.
-There are some exceptions to this, including housing associations and local authority landlords.
+- Right of first refusal: in most cases, where the landlord proposes to sell the freehold or an interest in the building, he must offer it to the leaseholders first.
+It is a criminal offence for the landlord not to comply.
+There are some exceptions to this requirement, including housing associations and local authority landlords.

 - Right to vary a lease: a lease can be varied at any time with the agreement of all interested parties.
-Otherwise an application can be made to a Tribunal on various grounds, which can include that it does not make proper provision for such things as the repair or maintenance of the building, insurance etc.
+Otherwise an application can be made to a Tribunal on the grounds that it is defective in some way , which can include that it does not make proper provision for such things as the repair or maintenance of the building, insurance etc.